coveo/github-actions/README.md

-# merge-bot
+# Merge Bot Action

-A npx package to use in GitHub Action to merge PR in place of contributors
+The Merge Bot Action does one thing: it tries to merge a PR when asked to.
+It'll act as a non-priviliged user, meaning that if the PR does not satisifies the protection of the destination branch, it'll fail.

+__ReadMe yet ToDo...__